 Important: We updated this article in August 2023 to make sure all info below is both current and correct.
 Getting approved for disability benefits can be a long and difficult process.
 For some people, the waiting period alone can cause financial hardship.
 That’s why the Social Security Administration (SSA) has a presumptive disability (PD) program in place.
 It makes immediate payments for up to six months to those most likely to qualify for Supplemental Security Income.

 How the SSA Grants Presumptive Disability Status to Applicants

 Sometimes, your local SSA office asks a reliable source to confirm that you meet all presumptive disability requirements.
 This can include a doctor, social worker, school personnel, nurse, hospice director, medical records coordinator, or other knowledgeable medical professionals.

-How Long Do These Payments Last?
+How Long Do Presumptive Disability Benefits Last?

-Once the Social Security Administration approves your application, your monthly presumptive disability payments convert to regular SSI.
-But if the SSA denies your claim, don’t worry — you won’t have to return any presumptive disability payments.
+Once the Social Security Administration approves your application, your monthly PD or PB payments convert to regular SSI.
+But if the SSA denies your claim, don’t worry — you won’t have to return any presumptive SSI benefits.
 There is, however, one very important exception to this rule.
-If you’re denied for having too much income or available assets, you’ll have to repay all the money you received.
+If you’re denied for having too much income or available assets, you’ll have to repay all past payments you received.

-What Conditions Qualify for Presumptive Disability?
+What Medical Conditions Qualify for Presumptive Disability Benefits?

 - Amputation of two limbs or one leg at the hip

 - Complete deafness (cannot hear sound in either ear)